 They must be exercised or they will become nasty.

 On the other hand, the Corgi makes a superb watchdog and will alert you if anything is out of the ordinary.
 They have a good sense of hearing and smell and are attentive.
-He is a brave little dog who will fight off raccoons, opossums, and maybe a bobcat if given the chance.
+He is a brave little dog who will fight off raccoons, opossums, and maybe a bobcat if given a chance.